How to Calculate Your Automobile Taxable Benefits for the Purposes of the T4 and Rl1

 • Any amounts reimbursed by the employee

-Once the taxable benefit has been calculated including the standby charge + operating benefit less reimbursements, it should be entered on the T4 on box 14 (included in Employment Income) and box 34 and on the RL1 for Quebec on Box A and Box W. Most payroll programs have a way to do this so that the taxes are correctly calculated.
-Note that QPP is paid on the automobile taxable benefit, however, they are exempt from EI and QPIP (in Quebec)
+Once the taxable benefit has been calculated including the standby charge + operating benefit less reimbursements, it should be entered on the T4 on box 14 (included in Employment Income) and box 34.
+On the RL1 (T4 equivalent for Quebec), personal use of automobile benefis should be reflected on Box A and Box W.

 Ideally, the taxable benefit should be calculated before January 15th of the year following the application of the charge so that taxes can be added to remittances due to CRA and Revenue Quebec and there is no additional interest to pay.
 Alternately, the additional tax can be paid as an adjustment when the T4s and RL1s are filed.

 If an employee uses a company owned car more than 50% of the time for purposes of personal travel the taxable benefit will be significantly higher than if used less than 50% of the time.
-In this case it makes much more sense to give the employee either an allowance or the CRA approved car reimbursement per km of business travel which is $0.59 for 2020.
-If the employee is reimbursed this exact amount, no taxable benefit has to be calculated.
-Alternatively, the employee can submit expense reports to the employer based on business kilometres travelled for car expenses they incur including:
+In this case it makes much more sense to give the employee either an allowance or the CRA approved car reimbursement per km of business travel which is $0.70 for 2024 for the first 5,000 kms.
+If the employee is reimbursed this exact amount, no taxable benefit has to be calculated which also helps to reduce the hassle and administration of keeping track.

 • Financing costs